 In any case, there are special exceptions for people you can add to your car insurance policy even if they don’t live with you.
 Here’s a list of people you can—and cannot—add to your existing car insurance policy:

-Adding another driver to your policy has its pros and cons, but Insurify can help you make sure you are doing everything to get the cheapest possible rates—no matter who you’re adding.
+Adding another driver to your policy has its pros and cons, but comparing quotes can help you make sure you are doing everything to get the cheapest possible rates—no matter who you’re adding.

 If you add an additional driver who also has their own car to your policy, then you will most likely pay less than if you had two separate policies.
 This way, you do not constantly have to worry about coverage for or damage done to your own car.

 Policyholders with students, rejoice!
-In those tricky situations where you might have a child away at college who uses your car when they’re home or you and your partner are divorced and unsure of which policy your child should be on, many insurance companies offer discounts for policies with students on them, like benefits for students away from home or good grades.
+In those tricky situations where you might have a child away at college who uses your car when they’re home or you and your partner are divorced and unsure of which policy your child should be on, many insurance companies offer student discounts, including benefits for students away from home or good grades.

 The easiest way to save money on your car insurance policy is by shopping around for the cheapest rates!
 The same person can get a variety of costs just by collecting quotes from different insurance companies.
 Insurify is the best place to collect and compare multiple quotes to make sure you’re getting the best, most affordable car insurance rates.